Confectionery: History

 Some Indian confectionery desserts from hundreds of varieties.
 In certain parts of India, these are called mithai or sweets.
 Sugar and desserts have a long history in India: by about 500 BCE, people in India had developed the technology to produce sugar crystals.
 In the local language, these crystals were called khanda (खण्ड), which is the source of the word candy.

 Before sugar was readily available in the ancient western world, confectionery was based on honey.
 Honey was used in Ancient China, Ancient India, Ancient Egypt, Ancient Greece and Ancient Rome to coat fruits and flowers to preserve them or to create sweetmeats.
 Between the 6th and 4th centuries BCE, the Persians, followed by the Greeks, made contact with the Indian subcontinent and its "reeds that produce honey without bees".
 They adopted and then spread sugar and sugarcane agriculture.
 Sugarcane is indigenous to tropical Indian subcontinent and Southeast Asia.

 In the early history of sugar usage in Europe, it was initially the apothecary who had the most important role in the production of sugar-based preparations.
 Medieval European physicians learned the medicinal uses of the material from the Arabs and Byzantine Greeks.
 One Middle Eastern remedy for rheums and fevers were little, twisted sticks of pulled sugar called in Arabic al fänäd or al pänäd.
 These became known in England as alphenics, or more commonly as penidia, penids, pennet or pan sugar.
 They were the precursors of barley sugar and modern cough drops.
-In 1390, the Earl of Derby paid "two shillings for two pounds of penydes."
+In 1390, the treasurer of the Earl of Derby included "penydes" in the audit of his provisions and expenses for expeditions made to Prussia and the Holy Land.